-Winter becomes a wonderland in the Smokies, with frozen fountains, gently falling snow over the mountains, and crisp air with the sounds and smells of the holidays.
+Winter becomes a wonderland in the Smokies, with frozen fountains in downtown Gatlinburg, gently falling snow over the mountains, and crisp air with the sounds and smells of the holidays.
 But as winter begins melting away and the first signs of spring emerge, one begins to think of the many wildflowers that will start blooming in the Smokies.
 Wildflowers are so important to the Great Smoky Mountains, in fact, that there is an entire event devoted to the blooms of the Smokies.

-The Spring Wildflower Pilgrimage is hosted in the Great Smoky Mountains National Park and is a wonderful opportunity for local and visitors alike to learn more about the flora and fauna of the area.
+The Spring Wildflower Pilgrimage is hosted in the Great Smoky Mountains National Park and is a wonderful opportunity for locals and visitors alike to learn more about the flora and fauna of the area.
 The Great Smoky Mountains National Park is not just the most-visited national park – it’s also home to a massive variety of wildflowers that are the stars of this annual event.

-You can check out these flowers on any of your own hikes or scenic walks in the Smokies, or you can take advantage of the classes, workshops, guided hikes, and more during the 2020 Spring Wildflower Pilgrimage!
+You can check out these flowers on any of your own hikes or scenic walks in the Smokies, or you can take advantage of the classes, workshops, seminars, art classes, guided hikes, and more during the 2023 Spring Wildflower Pilgrimage!
 Enjoy the flora and fauna of the area or learn more about the natural history of the area.
 And after you’ve spent the day checking out the wildflowers blooming in the park, head back to your cozy cabin in Pigeon Forge, Tennessee for a relaxing evening filled with hot tub soaks, mountain views, movies, and more.

 Wildflowers of the Smoky Mountains